mops install

 Possible values:

-update— keep the lockfile in sync with current dependencies and verify file integrity (default)check— verify file integrity against an existing lockfile; fail if the lockfile is missing or out of dateignore— skip the lockfile entirely
+update— keep the lockfile in sync with current dependencies and verify file integrity (default).
+Pass explicitly to force regeneration if the lockfile is stale or corrupt.check— verify file integrity against an existing lockfile; fail if the lockfile is missing or out of dateignore— skip the lockfile entirely

 --no-toolchain